diesmo5/diesmo5.com-old-/content/policy/terms-conditions.md

             <li>The Comments will not be used to solicit or promote business or custom or present commercial activities or unlawful activity.</li>
         </ol>
     </li>
-    <li>You hereby grant to <strong>DIESMO5</strong> a non-exclusive royalty-free license to use, reproduce, edit and authorize others to use, reproduce and edit any of your Comments in any and all forms, formats or media.</li>
+    <li>You hereby grant to <strong>DIESMO 5</strong> a non-exclusive royalty-free license to use, reproduce, edit and authorize others to use, reproduce and edit any of your Comments in any and all forms, formats or media.</li>
 </ol>

 <h4 class="font-weight-bold text-dark pt-3">Hyperlinking to our Content</h4>